Karolis92/rpi-screen-off/readme.md

 ### USAGE

-* Install xscreensaver by running the command "sudo apt-get install xscreensaver"
+* Install xscreensaver by running the command "sudo apt-get install xscreensaver" and configure it to blank the screen
+* install caffeine - "sudo apt-get install caffeine".
+This prevents screensaver from activating when watching fullscreen video
 * add "hdmi_sleep.sh" file to "/home/pi/scripts/"
 * edit "~/.config/lxsession/LXDE-pi/autostart"and add "@sh /home/pi/scripts/hdmi_sleep.sh" to the end
 * restart